 Last week I wrote about 234 Nigerian girls who had been kidnaped from their boarding school in Chibok by the terrorist group Boko Haram.
 The mainstream media was slow to cover the story, but with pressure from the forces of social media (#BringBackOurGirls) and alternate news outlets, the world continues to get more information about the plight of these 234 school girls.

 Abubakar Shekau, the supposed leader of Boko Haram, released a video today in which he laughs as he announces, "I abducted your girls.
 I will sell them in the market, by Allah...There is a market for selling humans...I sell women."
 The video was originally released by Agence France-Presse.
 Watch the clip with the link below.
-It's only about a
+It's only about a minute.
+Be prepared to look at the face of evil as you note the leader's horrifying smile.

 The girls were kidnapped April 14, and as we sit three weeks later, the Nigerian government, led by President Goodluck Jonathan, is no closer to bringing them home.
 It has been reported that the girls are being held deep within the dense Simbisa forest, making a rescue mission extremely difficult.